fuchain/librarian-module/WebApp/README.md

-# FPT Librarian Module - Web App part
+# Librarian Module Web App

-A webapp for scaffolding FPTU Librarian by Vue.
+A webapp for scaffolding Librarian Module by Vue.

 # Installation